Warm and sunny with lots of biking and walking around! It's surprising how readable signs are, a lot of detail is packed in a small photo.

 The browser supports javascript, frames, and many image types including GIFs although they animate slowly.
 My homepage renders everything perfectly (except video which it ignores).
 But any page with a lot of big images will only load a few and say out of memory (images can be turned off to view these pages).
 The biggest issue with the browser is that all SSL certificates are expired and most websites will not load if it's HTTPS.
 I had to put my site on a local server to test it.
 The guestbook I use is only HTTP and works perfectly in the browser, even made a post from the DS!
 I think sites shouldn't require HTTPS connections if the browser doesn't support it.
 I was also able to browse an old Nintendo site on web.archive.org with no issues.

 The Nintendo DSi browser was available free in the DSiWare shop and preinstalled on DSi XLs.
 It's an updated version with more web standard support and takes advantage of the DSis greater RAM and faster CPU.
-I have my DSi collection running the browser along with the DSi.
+I have my DSi collection running the browser along with the DS lite.
 The browsers are very similar but I think I like the DS version more.